dhsearl/redux-feedback-loop-master/README.md

 Keeping the user input in Redux was a breeze and saved passing as props their feedback as we move from page to page towards submit.
 Managing what page the user was on was more difficult, but some pen, paper and variable tracking helped that out.
 Users must input a slider value before they can progress.
 This is tracked in a simple array in Redux State.

 ### Input Sliders
 I wanted to challenge myself and try a different input method than typing a number.
-[REACT INPUT RANGE ON GIT HUB](https://github.com/davidchin/react-input-range)

 ### Material Table
 I am very please at how well this worked for the Admin page.
 Material Table is a powerful tool and I will be digging into its feature set.
 Using Moment.js and Moment-Timezone, the date column works how an administrator that needs to sort feedback would want.
-[Material Table](https://material-table.com/)

 ## Screen Shots